testcontainers/testcontainers-dotnet/docs/api/wait_strategies.md

 ## Wait until an HTTP(S) endpoint is available

 You can choose to wait for an HTTP(S) endpoint to return a particular HTTP response status code or to match a predicate.
 The default configuration tries to access the HTTP endpoint running inside the container.
 Chose `ForPort(ushort)` or `ForPath(string)` to adjust the endpoint or `UsingTls()` to switch to HTTPS.
+When using `UsingTls()` port 443 is used as a default.
+If your container exposes a different HTTPS port, make sure that the correct waiting port is configured accordingly.

 ### Waiting for HTTP response status code _200 OK_